ArkadiuszMyszka/node-hw-02/readme.md

 You might want to look into `.env` to make change the port you want to use.

+You need to create an account on the MailGun website and then fill in the .env data such as password and name

 After you clone this repo to your desktop, go to its root directory and run `npm install` to install its dependencies.

 Once the dependencies are installed, you can run `npm run start` to start the application.
 You will then be able to access it at localhost:3000